 Module 2

-Identity, Perception & Ontological Inquiry
+Identity, Perception & Inquiry of Self

 Five core dimensions of facilitator development that will guide your journey